Main Page Content

 - Honorable Stephanie N. Powell

 - Honorable Antoine M. Thompson

 - Honorable Willie D. Watson

 - Chartering Advisor: Honorable Sophea So

-On Friday April 28, 2017, the Chi Alpha Epsilon National Honor Society, Epsilon Rho Chapter and the Arthur O. Eve Opportunity Program at the College at Brockport inducted 19 new members.
+On Thursday April 19, 2018, the Chi Alpha Epsilon National Honor Society, Epsilon Rho Chapter and the Arthur O. Eve Opportunity Program at the College at Brockport inducted 19 new members.
 The inductees also participated in a private induction ceremony earlier that day.
 With over 40 guests in attendance, Honorable Gary Owens, Director of EOP welcomed the crowd with words of encouragement.
-Later in the program, Honorable Gary Owens and XAE Co-Advisor Andrea Parker assisted Dr. Karey Pine with the pinning ceremony.
+Later in the program, Honorable Gary Owens and XAE Co-Advisor Lisa Jones assisted Dr. Eileen Daniel with the pinning ceremony.

 The pin not only representsEOP student'shard work, dedication, and drive for academic success but also has meaning behind each component of the emblem.
 The Ivy stands for growth, the book for knowledge, the quill for creativity, Chi for center, Alpha for academics, psilon for excellence, blue for philosophyand white for arts.
 Each inductee asked an individual to pin themwho has helped them to continue up their ladder of success.